1989–90 Cleveland Cavaliers season

-The 1989–90 NBA season was the 20th season of the National Basketball Association in Cleveland, Ohio.
+The 1989–90 Cleveland Cavaliers season was the 20th season for the Cleveland Cavaliers in the National Basketball Association.
 During the off-season, the Cavaliers acquired second-year guard Steve Kerr from the Phoenix Suns.
-The Cavaliers got off to a slow start losing their first four games, on their way to a mediocre 10–16 start.
-Early into the season, the team traded Ron Harper to the Los Angeles Clippers in exchange for top draft pick Danny Ferry and Reggie Williams; Ferry was selected by the Clippers as the second overall pick in the 1989 NBA draft, but refused to play for them as he went to play overseas in Italy.
-At midseason, the team traded Chris Dudley to the New Jersey Nets, and released Williams to free agency.
-The Cavaliers struggled playing below .500 for the first half of the season, holding a 21–25 record at the All-Star break, but finished it on a strong note winning their final six games.
-The team finished the season with a 42–40 record, finishing 4th in the Central Division, as they advanced to the playoffs.
+The Cavaliers got off to a slow start losing their first four games, on their way to a mediocre 10–16 start to the regular season.

+Early into the season, the team traded Ron Harper to the Los Angeles Clippers in exchange for rookie power forward, and top draft pick Danny Ferry and Reggie Williams; Ferry was selected by the Clippers out of Duke University with the second overall pick in the 1989 NBA draft, but refused to play for them as he went to play overseas in Italy.
+At mid-season, the team traded Chris Dudley to the New Jersey Nets, and released Williams to free agency.

+The Cavaliers struggled playing below .500 basketball for the first half of the season, holding a 21–25 record at the All-Star break, but finished it on a strong note by winning their final six games.
+The team finished in fourth place in the Central Division with a mediocre 42–40 record, and earned the seventh seed in the Eastern Conference.

 Mark Price averaged 19.6 points, 9.1 assists and 1.6 steals per game, while Brad Daugherty averaged 16.8 points and 9.1 rebounds per game, and Larry Nance provided the team with 16.3 points, 8.3 rebounds and 2.0 blocks per game.
-In addition, sixth man Hot Rod Williams provided with 16.8 points, 8.1 rebounds and 2.0 blocks per game, and Craig Ehlo contributed 13.6 points, 5.4 rebounds, 4.6 assists and 1.6 steals per game.
+In addition, sixth man Hot Rod Williams provided with 16.8 points, 8.1 rebounds and 2.0 blocks per game, while Craig Ehlo contributed 13.6 points, 5.4 rebounds, 4.6 assists and 1.6 steals per game.
+Meanwhile, rookie small forward Chucky Brown averaged 7.3 points per game, Kerr contributed 6.7 points and 3.2 assists per game, and Winston Bennett provided with 6.1 points and 3.4 rebounds per game.

-In the Eastern Conference First Round of the playoffs, the Cavaliers lost in five games to the Philadelphia 76ers.
+During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Price and Ehlo both participated in the NBA Three-Point Shootout.
+In the Eastern Conference First Round of the 1990 NBA playoffs, the Cavaliers lost in five games to the Philadelphia 76ers.

 For the season, the team slightly changed their road uniforms, replacing the team nickname "Cavs" with the city name "Cleveland" on their jerseys.

 The team's season roster is featured in the video games NBA 2K16 and NBA 2K17.